History of Jamie Dimon in Timeline

 On May 10, 2012, JPMorgan Chase reported a loss of at least $2 billion in trades, which Jamie Dimon described as "flawed, complex, poorly reviewed, poorly executed and poorly monitored."

-During 2011 and 2012, Jamie Dimon served as chairman of the executive committee of The Business Council.
+In 2012, Jamie Dimon served as the chairman of the executive committee of The Business Council.

-In 2012, Jamie Dimon's compensation was reduced to $11.5 million by JPMorgan Chase following controversial trading losses.
+In 2012, Jamie Dimon's compensation was reduced to $11.5 million by JPMorgan Chase following a series of controversial trading losses.

-From 1998 to 2013, within five years after the crimes became known, JP Morgan Chase allegedly served the late sex offender Jeffrey Epstein, before the accusations in May 2023.
+Until 2013, and within five years after the crimes became known, JPMorgan Chase was accused of serving the late sex offender Jeffrey Epstein.

 January 24, 2014: $20 Million Compensation